Jelanigarnes/The-Car-Renters/README.md

 ***Business Benefits***

-*There would be increasing demand for e-business.
+-There would be increasing demand for e-business.
-*The same application for each branch making business more efficient.
+-The same application for each branch making business more efficient.
-Clients can return a rental at any nearby branch without any records needing to be transfered.
+-Clients can return a rental at any nearby branch without any records needing to be transfered.
-Time saving and more organized.
+-Time saving and more organized.

 ***Team Composition***
 * [Jelani Garnes](https://github.com/Jelanigarnes): Project Manager - Programmer